paradicms/paradicms.github.io/docs/tutorials/edit-markdown.md

 ### Enter a `Collection`

-Create a subdirectory named `collection` if it doesn't exist already, then create a file `costume-institute.yaml` in that directory with the following content:
+Create a subdirectory of your Markdown directory named `collection` if it doesn't exist already, then create a file `costume-institute.yaml` in that directory with the following content:

 ```yaml title="collection/costume-institute.yaml"
 page: "https://www3.metmuseum.org/about-the-met/collection-areas/the-costume-institute"